singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - Columnar storage
 - Not for transactional purposes
 - Can also query from external data sources like SQL, Bigtable
-- Supports CSV, JSON, Avro, SQL
+- Supports CSV, JSON, Avro, SQL, Parquet
 - Querying is very expensive here
 - Command line tool = `bq`
 - BigQuery is not suitable for transactional use case